 Blank Diameter = MAX thread pitch diameter - .002 inches [or .051 MM].

-Until the minor diameter is below the blank diameter, the material displaced by the rolling process will be displaced onto the adjacent thread, above the blank diameter, to form the major diameter.
+From the time the thread roll penetrates into the blank diameter down to the minor diameter, the material displaced by the rolling process will be displaced onto the adjacent thread, above the blank diameter, to form the major diameter.

 How do they work together?